 Q: What will happen with already ticketed PNRs that need servicing? (exchanges, refunds)

-A: Basic Booking GDS transactions, as well as direct channel transactions, carry travel credit in the form of a residual travel fund, or RTF.
+A: Basic Booking GDS transactions, as well as other direct channel transactions, carry travel credit in the form of a residual travel fund, or RTF.
 RTFs are not redeemable via any GDS channel and will need to be applied to a new reservation booked directly with Southwest.

 Q: Will we still be able to hold bookings before ticketing?

 A: Yes, and part of the change to full participation is that a ticketing deadline will be generated for each booking.
 The reservation will be held until 11:59PM the next day.
 If not ticketed on time, the booking will be auto-canceled. **Please note that any churned reservations will result in a debit memo**

 Q: Will agents be able to add a Rapid Rewards loyalty number in their GDS bookings?